 The Party Wall Act 1996 serves as a framework for preventing and resolving party wall disputes.
 Building owners who are considering starting work on or near a party wall must give adjoining owners notice of their intention.
 For their part, adjoining owners get a say in what works are carried out, the opportunity to agree or disagree with the proposed works, and assurances that works are carried out correctly and without any damage to property.

 Foundation Surveyors are experienced party wall surveyors and can help you navigate through this important yet complex piece of legislation safely and professionally.
-If you are a property owner planning a construction project that falls within the remit of the Party Wall Act, why not contact us on 020 8133 9517 or email@example.com to discuss your concerns?
+If you are a property owner planning a construction project that falls within the remit of the Party Wall Act, why not contact us at 020 8133 9517 or firstname.lastname@example.org to discuss your concerns?